jafriyie1/goanime/README.md

 As of right now this application is still very raw.
 I can't guarantee that it will work for your machine due to the fact that I haven't written full tests for potential pitfalls.
 This program also only works for subbed anime.
 That will change soon.

 ## Upcoming Features
-- Allow Dubbed versions of shows
+- Allow Dubbed versions of shows (Not Completed)
-- Allow users to put more than one episode
+- Allow users to put more than one episode (Finished!
+But it is still in Alpha!)
-- Include search feature of possible shows
+- Include search feature of possible shows (Finished!)
 - Create GUI App
-- Easy installation and cross compatability
+- Easy installation and cross compatability (Finished!)